 2. Increase visibility

 Carriers don’t like being left in the dark.
 Shippers that leverage their data to provide their logistics providers with plenty of lead time, accurate demand forecasting, and advanced notice of load ready times will always find it easier to secure more capacity by increasing the visibility for their partners, not to mention the overall efficiency of their shipping processes.
+Ensure that all your information, such as equipment type, availability, and desired rates, is up to date and accurate on load boards or any other platforms where you showcase your services.
+Being transparent about your capabilities and expectations helps brokers and carriers make informed decisions, reducing the chances of load rejections.

 3. Optimize the loading process